 The term commonly includes areas that are also officially part of neighboring West Potomac Park and Constitution Gardens to the southwest.
-The mall is a popular attraction for many tourists, especially in the spring and summer months.
+The mall is popular for many tourists, especially in the spring and summer months.
 It’s also a popular place to hold rallies and is the site of presidential inaugurations.

-Other notable landmarks on the mall include the Lincoln Memorial Reflecting Pool, Vietnam Veterans Memorial, Korean War Veterans Memorial, and the World War II Memorial.
+Other landmarks on the mall include the Lincoln Memorial Reflecting Pool, Vietnam Veterans Memorial, Korean War Veterans Memorial, and the World War II Memorial.

 See Related: Best Vacations for a Group of Friends